WebberZone/top-10/readme.txt

 * View list of daily and/or overall popular posts from within the dashboard
 * Output wrapped in CSS classes that allows you to style the list.
 You can enter your custom CSS styles from within WordPress Admin area
 * Customise which HTML tags to use for displaying the output in case you don't prefer the default `list` format
-* Clean uninstall if you choose to delete the plugin from within WP-Admin
+* Clean uninstall if you choose to delete the plugin from within WP-Admin, but why would you?
 * Works with caching plugins like WP-Super-Cache, W3 Total Cache or Quick Cache